Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Customer service is an industry that requires customer interaction, so a CS agent or representative must be friendly, articulate, and possess strong communication skills.

-This may not be the best job for you most especially you don’t like to deal with customers.
+This may not be the best job for you, especially if you don’t like to deal with customers.

 Customer service can be a high-stress job for shy people, making it easily one of the worst jobs for introverts.